"Last night, I went to Cathedral Park, and I beheld the sky and the firmament, and the bums on the benches, and I said that it was good." |

 Now I feel like a fool who lost an opportunity to demonstrate to the public that I sound even "better" plauing through the wonder of technology.
 As any karyoke singer knows.

-The more you GIVE, the better we LIVE
+The more you GIVE, the better we LIVE-The guys who played brass insturments in Jackson Square one Sunday afternoon.

 The more you PAY, the better we PLAY